 $ cd my-project/ $ composer require logger

-you'll see a Composer error explaining that
+see a Composer error explaining that

-logger is not a valid package
+logger is not a valid package name.

-installs and enables all the packages needed to use the official Symfony logger.
+and enables all the packages needed to use the official Symfony logger.

 This is possible because lots of Symfony packages/bundles define "recipes",